LoginRadius/engineering-portal/content/blog/angular-state-management-with-ngxs/index.md

 }
 ```
 #### 3. Create your actions
-Create folder `state` and put the `todo-actions.ts` file and add below code
+Create a folder `state` and put the `todo-actions.ts` file and add below code

 ```typescript
 // File name todo-actions.ts